Teacher, Teacher (Rockpile song): Background

 "Teacher, Teacher" was written by Eddie Phillips and Kenny Pickett, members of the psychedelic rock band the Creation.
 In contrast to the Creation's experimental style, "Teacher, Teacher" follows the new wave style of Rockpile.
-The song is sung by bassist Nick Lowe, with harmonies from Dave Edmunds and Billy Bremner.
+The song is sung by bassist Nick Lowe, with harmonies from guitarists Dave Edmunds and Billy Bremner during the chorus ("Teacher, teacher, teach me love/I can't learn it fast enough/Teacher, teacher, teach me more/I got to learn to love for sure").

-Engineer Aldo Bocca recalled the sessions for the song as being typical for the album, explaining, "Nick might have an idea, so Billy would pick his guitar up and Dave would join in, and they'd all huddle around the drum kit and see what would we do with the drum part.
+Engineer Aldo Bocca recalled the sessions for the song as being typical for the album, explaining that each one began with Lowe, Bremner and Edmunds exchanging ideas regarding the song's arrangement; "Nick might have an idea, so Billy would pick his guitar up and Dave would join in, and they'd all huddle around the drum kit and see what would we do with the drum part.
 They'd flesh out the parts of the song and try it.
 We'd put it on tape so everyone could come into the control room and listen.
 Then it would be, 'That's not bad.
 Let's just change this bit or that bit.'
 And they might go back out to try again, or maybe take a pub break, then come back and see if it's working."
-Though Bocca could not recall what reverb effect he used on the vocals, the studio had an EMT 150 plate at the time.
+The final arrangement is mostly rhythm-driven, with layers of both acoustic and electric guitars accompanying Lowe's bass, and occasional register changes and electric guitar trills aiding to progress the song.
+Lowe's bass and Edmunds' guitar were both sent direct through the studio's then-new SSL 4000E console, likely due to the band's strong faith in it.
+Drummer Terry Williams recorded his drumming in the main studio, with either Edmunds or Bremner recording guide vocals and acoustic guitar parts in isolation in a vocal booth.
+During mixing, Bocca overdubbed final guitar parts and vocals.
+Though he could not recall what reverb effect he used on the vocals, the studio had an EMT 150 plate at the time, which he frequently combined with delays that he created on an Eventide Harmonizer, giving the vocals a rich, vintage quality that is also heard on every other song on the album.